 If you would like to explore buying or enhancing your insurance or Critical Illness coverage and have any concerns about your application outcomes, our Client Advisers will be best placed to recommend a suitable course of action.

-In addition, we offer up to 50% first-year commission rebates for qualifying plans, so you get more value out of your insurance plans.
+In addition, we offer 30% first-year commission rebates for qualifying plans, so you get more value out of your insurance plans.

 Disclaimer: The information contained herein does not have any regard to the specific investment objective(s), financial situation, or the particular needs of any person.
 Buying insurance is a long term commitment and should be bought according to your needs, and products’ suitability.
 You may wish to seek advice from our client adviser before making any financial decision.